CryptoKami/cryptokami-core/scripts/README.md

-# Cryptokami SL Scripts
+# CryptoKami Core Scripts

 This directory contains Bash scripts we use for different tasks (e.g. building, launching, CI).

 ## Build

-* `build/cryptokami-sl.sh` - build Cryptokami SL, both in `dev` and `prod` modes.
+* `build/cryptokami-sl.sh` - build CryptoKami Core, both in `dev` and `prod` modes.
-* `build/daedalus-bridge.sh` - build Daedalus Bridge, for work with Daedalus wallet.

 Please note that running mode depends on building mode!
-E.g. if you built Cryptokami SL in `dev` mode, it will run in `dev` mode as well, and if you built it in `prod` mode, it will run in `prod` mode as well.
+E.g. if you built CryptoKami Core in `dev` mode, it will run in `dev` mode as well, and if you built it in `prod` mode, it will run in `prod` mode as well.